diegoparrilla/slate/source/index.html.md

 * __HTTP/1.1 400 Bad Request__: The JSON object, AS number and/or the TTL are malformed, the AS cannot be stored.
 Check the response text for more information about the error.

-## Check if the IP is in the private QUARANTINE-IP backlist
+## Check if the IP is in the private QUARANTINE-IP blacklist

 ```shell
 $ curl -i -H "X-Auth-Token: UUID" -X GET "https://api.apility.net/quarantine/ip/<IP>"